hashgraph/hedera-mirror-node/docs/design/hip-631-virtual-address.md

 #### Existing entity table is unchanged.

 We are choosing to use the existing `evm_address` field of the `entity` table to hold the default virtual address, rather than adding a new column for this purpose.
+The HIP-631 document indicates that whenever a virtual address gets deleted, it cannot be the default virtual address getting deleted.<F12>, so we only need to update the `evm_address` field of an existing account (or contract) when a `CryptoUpdate` operation is invoked that specifies `addVirtualAddress` and `setDefaultVirtualAddress(true)`
+(at which point we would update the `evm_address` feild of that account/contract to be that of the new virtual address being added).
+The HIP-631 document does not indicate any other way (than adding a new address) to update the default virtual address of an account.

 ### Importer